 What Should I Do if I Think I’ve Been Legally Abandoned by My Spouse?

-Call us as soon as possible at 817-813-8513 for a free case evaluation.
+Call us as soon as possible at 817-813-8513 for a case evaluation.
 Because Texas has such specific requirements to qualify for receiving a divorce using abandonment as a cause, it’s best to work with a legal professional.
 Our experienced, knowledgeable family law and divorce lawyers can help you determine if you’re qualified or will be soon, then help you map out the next steps.